ramirezjag00/crypto-trading-app/README.md

 ## Get Started

 ### To Run
+> Make sure to checkout to `release` branch for the final version

 ```bash
   $: npm i # add flag --legacy-peer-deps if necessary
   $: npx pod-install ios # for iOS cocoapods